-- (a) The Retirement Scheme / Fund Investment Manager shall be separate and independent from the entity providing custody services to the Retirement Scheme or Retirement Fund, as applicable. - (b) It is a requirement that in the case of a Retirement Fund established as a SICAV, the Fund is independent from the entity undertaking the investment management function or the custody function of the Scheme or Fund.
+- (a) The Retirement Scheme / Fund Investment Manager shall be separate and independent from the entity providing custody services to the Retirement Scheme or Retirement Fund, as applicable. - (b) It is a requirement that in the case of a Retirement Fund or Retirement Scheme established as a SICAV, the Scheme or Fund is independent from the entity undertaking the investment management function or the custody function of the Scheme or Fund.
 Where applicable, the Retirement Scheme Administrator carrying out the investment management function would be required to comply with this independence requirement.

-3.2.3 Retirement Scheme / Fund Custodians
+4.2.3 Retirement Scheme / Fund Custodians